-James P. Pfiffner is University Professor of Public Policy at George Mason University.
-His major areas of expertise are the Presidency, American National Government, and Public Management.
-He has lectured on these topics at universities in Europe and throughout the United States as well as at the Federal Executive Institute, the National War College, the U.S. Military Academy, and at the State, Justice, and Defense Departments.
-In 2007 he was the S.T.
-Lee Professorial Fellow in the School of Advanced Study, University of London.
+James P. Pfiffner is University Professor emeritus in the Schar School of Policy and Government at George Mason University.
+His major areas of expertise are the Presidency, American National Government, public management and the national security policy process.
+He has lectured on these topics at universities in Europe and throughout the United States as well as at the Federal Executive Institute, the National War College, the U.S. Military Academy, and the Departments of State, Justice, and Defense.

-He has written or edited a dozen books on the presidency and American National Government, including The Strategic Presidency: Hitting the Ground Running and Power Play: The Bush Presidency and the Constitution.
-He has also published many articles on the presidency and public management in professional journals, reference works, and the popular press.
-He has been interviewed regularly by print and electronic media.
+He has written or edited sixteen books on the presidency and American National Government, including The Strategic Presidency: Hitting the Ground Running (2nd edition, 1996), The Character Factor: How We Judge Our Presidents, (2004), Power Play: The Bush Administration and the Constitution (Brookings 2008), and Torture as Public Policy (2010).
+He has also published more than 100 chapters and articles in books and scholarly journals.

-While serving with the 25th Infantry Division (1/8 Artillery) in 1970 he received the Army Commendation of Medal for Valor in Vietnam and Cambodia.
+While serving with the 25th Infantry Division (1/8 Artillery) in 1970 he received the Army Commendation Medal for Heroism (with “V” device) in Vietnam and Cambodia.